 - Make a difference in students diets to impact their present and future health

 Originally the plan was to provide the fruits and vegetable as a snack in the morning or afternoon.
 Due to the shortened schedule and other restrictions due to the COVID pandemic, we are now planning to send them home with your child at the end of the day.
-At first, it will be once a week.
-Once we get a routine, we hope to send the “to go” boxes or bags home twice a week.
-This week we will be sending them home on Thursday, November 19.
+Fruit and veggie boxes will be sent home every other Thursday.
+If your child is absent on the day fruit and veggie boxes are sent home, please call the elementary office and we can make sure to have one available for pick up or to go home with your child the following day.

 Throughout the course of the school year, your student will have the opportunity to try several new fruits and vegetables.
 If you have any concerns about allergies or other health related concerns, please contact Jana Eaton in the Food Services Department to discuss this.
 I can be reached at 509-382-2543 (office) or email@example.com.